 SUNY Geneseo’s Communication and Marketing staff were recognized with a number of marketing and communication awards over the summer.
 Keith Walters '11 earned first place in the University Photography Association of America's (UPAA) Multimedia Competition for his video of the Department of Geological Sciences' trip to New Zealand that was produced for the 2017 President's Gala.
 Also, the Rochester chapter of the American Marketing Association (AMA) recognized Brian Bennett with a 1st place Pinnacle Award in the Small-budget Campaign: Not-for-profit category for his creative leadership of the Knight Time Rewards Program promotional campaign.
 AMA Rochester also awarded Geneseo with an honorable mention in the Collateral category for the college’s annual report, "In the Spirit of Sankofa."

 A joint paper between the research groups of David Geiger, Distinguished Teaching Professor of Chemistry, and Cristina Geiger, Chemistry Department Lecturer, was recently published and featured on the cover of "Acta Crystallographica Section C: Structural Chemistry."
 The work involved the characterization of a novel compound that exhibits gelation properties.
 The journal publishes exciting science with structural content, especially important results relating to the chemical sciences.
-It's the second time that the group's work has been feature in that manner.
+It's the second time that the group's work has been featured in that manner.

 SUNY Geneseo’s participation in a recent undergraduate communication scholars conference yielded a Top Paper Award, a third-place poster recognition and a Top School Award for the largest number of accepted student research projects (tied with Northeastern University and Penn State Schuylkill).
 Read more.